- Dive Sites

-Gili islands are popular diving destination because of their vast turtle population.
-On most of the sites you can encounter Green on Hawksbill turtles passing by like it’s “no big deal” and some of them are gigantic!
+Gili islands are a popular diving destination because of their vast turtle population.
+On most of the sites, you can encounter Green on Hawksbill turtles passing by like it’s “no big deal” and some of them are gigantic!

 Current brings nutrients and due to the currents, reefs around the islands are so biodiverse and full of life.
 Once you stay on Gili Trawangan, you can dive all the spots around three Gilis.

-Besides the turtles you might often see a white tip and black tip reef sharks, rays, morays, anemone fish as well as sea horses, octopus and frog fish.
-For those who love the small creatures, there is a few astounding muck diving sites in nearby Lombok bays.
+Besides the turtles, you might often see a white tip and blacktip reef sharks, rays, morays, anemone fish as well as sea horses, octopus, and frogfish.
+For those who love the small creatures, there are a few astounding muck diving sites in nearby Lombok bays.

-Those with technical diving certification however, can drop deep on a steep walls just 20 minutes boat ride away, where coral is completely untouched and breathtaking.
+Those with technical diving certification, however, can drop deep on a steep wall just 20 minutes boat ride away, where coral is completely untouched and breathtaking.